Overflowing with garden veggies? These 5 simple recipes—and one genius fruit-fly hack—will save your summer haul.

 1 T. soy sauce

-Tear or chop kale and add cheese.
+Wash and spin your kale dry or pat dry with a clean towel.
+Tear or chop washed kale and add cheese.
 Mix all other ingredients then pour over kale.
-Blend the mixture with a couple of large spoons for approximately two minutes, or until kale is reduced in volume by almost half.
+Blend the mixture with a couple of large spoons or this serving set for approximately two minutes, or until kale is reduced in volume by almost half.
 Chill.
 Enjoy!

 Customize this salad by adding other ingredients such as pine nuts, nuts, sunflower seed, craisins, diced dried fruits or anything else that sounds good to you.